 The vendor shall notify the County of any pending acquisitions/mergers of its company unless otherwise legally prohibited from doing so.
-If the vendor notifying is restricted from legally the County of pending acquisitions/mergers, then it should notify the County of the actual acquisitions/mergers as soon as the law allows and provide to the County the legal framework that restricted it from notifying the County prior to the actual acquisitions/mergers.
-This information shall be provided by the vendor on Vendor's Organization Questionnaire/Affidavit and CBE Information, Exhibit 2 as set forth in Appendix A - Required Forms.
-Failure of the Vendor to provide this information may eliminate its SOQ from any further consideration.
+If the vendor is restricted from legally notifying the County of pending acquisitions/mergers, then it should notify the County of the actual acquisitions/mergers as soon as the law allows and provide to the County the legal framework that restricted it from notifying the County prior to the actual acquisitions/mergers.
+This information shall be provided by the vendor on Appendix A - Required Forms Exhibit 1, Vendor's Organization Questionnaire/Affidavit and CBE Information.
+Failure of the vendor to provide this information may eliminate its SOQ from any further consideration.